-Innovation in advanced and digital technologies will transform manufacturing business models, processes and services
+Innovation in advanced and digital technologies is transforming manufacturing business models, processes and services

 What is manufacturing innovation?